mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 space, drone hangar and several tons of its fuel tank converted to a cramped common area of four tons, a twin low berth chamber and small biosphere for maximum autonomy.
-Additionally, some of the bridge components (usually the computer and astrogator’s station) will move into the nose of the ship, where a downgraded sensor module frees up space.
+Additionally, some of the bridge components (usually the computer and astrogator's station) will move into the nose of the ship, where a downgraded sensor module frees up space.
 The bridge bulkhead can then be moved forward, too, allowing for one stateroom to be repositioned directly next to the office